phibal12/QusoleCodes/README.md

 |:--:|
 |*An SDG wheel of SDG P Results for the Qusole project in progress ([![click here to view the SDG webpage and dataset](https://raw.githack.com/phibal12/QusoleCodes/main/assets/datasets/Qusole_SDGs_web.html)](https://raw.githack.com/phibal12/QusoleCodes/main/assets/datasets/Qusole_SDGs_web.html))*|

-Here’s a clear analysis and summary, highlighting the most significant information from your provided text.
-I’ll focus on what matters most for comprehension and intent, and present the highlights in a way that stands out for future reference.
+The analysis and summary, highlighting the most significant information from your provided text, are as follows:
 ---

 **Most Important Information & Highlights:**